bem-archive/bem-articles/yamapsbem/yamapsbem.en.md

 # Yandex.Maps API and BEM

-One of the most frequent cases of Yandex.Maps API usage is the creation of the menu to show on a map different types of POI (geoobject collections).
-Such menu helps an end user to chose onle the sertain types of POI to visualize them on a map.
+One of the most frequent use cases for the Yandex.Maps API is to create a menu to show different types of PoI (Points of Interest - geoobject collections).
+Such a menu helps an end user to choose which types of POI to see at any given time, rather than cluttering the map with everything.
 Here is an [example](http://dimik.github.com/ymaps/examples/group-menu/menu03.html).
-But let’s remake this example using BEM methodology.
+But let’s remake this example using BEM.

 ## Firsts steps
-BEM developers have already created a project-stub for easy development start.
+The BEM developers have already created a project-stub for easy development start.

 ````bash
 git clone https://github.com/bem/project-stub.git shopsList